AnomalyFi/seq-wasm/README.md

 - Next header is not implemented in the SEQ version of Blobstream X.

+- NOTE: Vector X by succinctlabs is a WIP.
+Rapid changes happening and a few contracts are not open sourced.

+- NOTE: Not sure if verification key is same for both BlobstreamX and vectorX.
+BlobstreamX uses aleo's key, vectorx??
 TODO:
 - [x] Remove redundent code.
 - [x] Raw blobstream x translation with modifications to contain gateway functionality in itself.